MaineKuehn/usim/docs/source/topics/simpy.rst

 Migrating from SimPy to μSim
 ----------------------------

-To access the full capabilities of μSim, one should write native μSim simulations.
+To access the full capabilities of μSim, you should write native μSim simulations.
 Due to the compatibility layer, it is possible to migrate individual pieces.
-The most import difference is that μSim activities are ``async def`` coroutines which ``await`` events.
-In addition, there is not environment that must be passed around; various helpers work automatically.
+The most important difference is that μSim activities are ``async def`` coroutines which ``await`` events.
+In addition, there is no environment that must be passed around; various helpers work automatically.

 .. code:: python3